Alex Verdugo Player Props: Red Sox vs. Twins

-Alex Verdugo and his .435 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Boston Red Sox against the Minnesota Twins and Pablo Lopez on June 19 at 7:40 PM ET.
+Alex Verdugo -- with a slugging percentage of .558 in his past 10 games, including six extra-base hits -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Bailey Ober on the mound, on June 20 at 7:40 PM ET.

-He had two hits (going 2-for-4) in his last appearance against the Yankees.
+In his last game, he collected four RBI (going 2-for-4 with a triple) against the Twins.

 Alex Verdugo Game Info & Props vs. the Twins